Welcome to the Machine

 "Welcome to the Machine" is the second song on Pink Floyd's 1975 album Wish You Were Here.
-It features heavily processed synthesizers and acoustic guitars, as well as a wide range of tape effects.
-Both the music and the lyrics were written by bassist Roger Waters.
+It features heavily processed vocals, layers of synthesizers, acoustic guitars as well as a wide range of tape effects.
+The song was written by bassist Roger Waters.

 Recording

 The track was built upon a basic throbbing sound made by an EMS VCS 3 followed by a one-repeat echo which Waters would have played originally on bass guitar.
 On the original LP, the song segued from the first 5 parts of the suite "Shine On You Crazy Diamond" and closed the first side.
 On the CD pressings, especially the 1997 and 2000 remastered issues, it segues (although very faintly) to "Have a Cigar".
 This segueing is a few seconds longer on the US version than the UK version.
-David Gilmour admitted that he had trouble singing one line of the song, saying, "It was a line I just couldn't reach, so we dropped the tape down half a semitone."
+David Gilmour admitted that he had trouble singing one line of the song, saying, "It was a line I just couldn't reach so we dropped the tape down half a semitone."
 He sang the part at a slightly lower pitch, and then the tape speed was raised back to normal.

 Time signatures

 Like many Pink Floyd songs, "Welcome to the Machine" features some variations in its metre and time signatures.
 Each bass "throb" of the VCS synthesizer is notated as a quarter note in the sheet music, and each note switches from one side of the stereo spread to the next.
 Although the introduction of the song (when the acoustic guitar enters) does not actually change time signatures, it does sustain each chord for three measures, rather than two or four, resulting in a nine-bar intro where an even number of bars might be expected.

 The verses and choruses are largely in 4/4, or "common time".
 However, on the line "It's all right, we know where you've been", a measure of 7/4 is inserted, shortening the sequence, and causing the left-right stereo panning to be reversed for quite some time.
 An instrumental section begins, with the acoustic guitar adding variations in its strum pattern, until it switches to 3/4 for a length of time, when a 12-string acoustic riff is introduced, ascending up the E minor scale until the chord changes to C major seventh.
 Finally, the instrumental section ends, and the second verse begins.
 With the lyric, "It's all right, we told you what to dream", once again a measure of 7/4 is inserted, and the stereo panning is finally returned to normal.
-Incidentally, these two phrases beginning with "It's all right ..." are the only parts to feature any chord other than some form of E minor or C major—these phrases go to an A bass in the first verse, and in the second verse, the acoustic guitar articulates the A as a major chord, with its C♯ in contradiction of the frequent C chords.
+Incidentally, these two phrases beginning with "It's all right ..." are the only parts to feature any chord other than some form of E minor or C major—these phrases go to an A major chord, with its C♯ in contradiction of the frequent C chords.
 The song remains in 4/4 from this point forward.